Loan shark: 20th-century gangsters

 In the 1920s and 1930s, American prosecutors began to notice the emergence of a new breed of illegal lender that used violence to enforce debts.
 The new small lender laws had made it almost impossible to intimidate customers with a veneer of legality, and many customers were less vulnerable to shaming because they were either self-employed or already disreputable.
 Thus, violence was an important tool, though not their only one.
 These loan sharks operated more informally than salary lenders, which meant more discretion for the lender and less paperwork and bureaucracy for the customer.
-They were also willing to serve high-risk borrowers that legal lenders wouldn't touch.
+They were also willing to serve high-risk borrowers that legal lenders would not touch.

 Threats of violence were rarely followed through, however.
-One possible reason is that injuring a borrower could have meant he couldn't work and thus could never pay off his debt.
+One possible reason is that injuring a borrower could have meant he could not work and thus could never pay off his debt.
 Many regular borrowers realized the threats were mostly bluffs and that they could get away with delinquent payments.
 A more certain consequence was that the delinquent borrower would be cut off from future loans, which was serious for those who regularly relied on loan sharks.

-One important market for violent loan sharks was illegal gambling operators, who couldn't expose themselves to the law to collect debts legally.
+One important market for violent loan sharks was illegal gambling operators, who could not expose themselves to the law to collect debts legally.
 They cooperated with loan sharks to supply credit and collect payments from their punters.
 Thieves and other criminals, whose fortunes were frequently in flux, were also served, and these connections also allowed the loan sharks to operate as fences.
-Another type of high-risk customer was the small businessman in dire financial straits who couldn't qualify for a legal loan.
+Another type of high-risk customer was the small businessman in dire financial straits who could not qualify for a legal loan.

-Violent loansharking was typically run by criminal syndicates, such as the Mafia and Irish Mob.
+Violent loan sharking was typically run by criminal syndicates, such as the Mafia and Irish Mob.
 Many of these were former bootleggers who needed a new line of work after the end of alcohol prohibition.
 Towards the 1960s, loan sharks grew ever more coordinated, and could pool information on borrowers to better size up risks and ensure a borrower did not try to pay off one loan by borrowing from another loan shark.
-The fearsome reputation of the Mafia or similar large gang made the loan shark's threat of violence more credible.
+The fearsome reputation of a criminal organization made the loan shark's threat of violence more credible.

 Mafia links

 Origins in "salary buying", 1920-criminalization

 Although the reform law was intended to starve the loan sharks into extinction, this species of predatory lender thrived and evolved.
 After high-rate salary lending was outlawed, some bootleg vendors recast the product as "salary buying".
 They claimed they were not making loans but were purchasing future wages at a discount.
-This form of loansharking proliferated through the 1920s and into the 1930s until a new draft of the Uniform Small Loan Law closed the loophole through which the salary buyers had slipped.
-Salary-buying loan sharks continued to operate in some southern states after World War II because the usury rate was set so low that licensed personal finance companies could not do business there.
+This form of loan sharking proliferated through the 1920s and into the 1930s until a new draft of the Uniform Small Loan Law closed the loophole through which the salary buyers had slipped.
+Salary-buying loan sharks continued to operate in some Southern states after World War II because the usury rate was set so low that licensed personal finance companies could not do business there.